 It has a sunburst finish and is in excellent cosmetic condition.
 It also has a new bone nut and saddle.
 There are only a few scratches on the back.
 A few cracks have been repaired on the body.

-The J-45 is well-tuned and the frets are in very good condition.
+The J-45 is well-tuned, and the frets are in excellent condition.
 However, the bridge plates have some wear.
 This may cause problems with tuning.
-If the nut slots are too tight or the strings are not tight enough, tuning can be difficult.
+If the nut slots are too tight or the strings are not tight enough, tuning can be complex.